December '14

 Virus that encrypts your data

 Ransom viruses have been around for some time, but it's a first for us seeing one.
 Then suddenly we have seen five computers with virus encrypted data files in as many days.
-While the computers are repairable by formatting/reinstalling the operating system, the data could not be salvaged unless the owners were to pay a ransom to someone (overseas)
+While the computers are repairable by formatting/reinstalling the operating system, the data could not be salvaged unless the owners were to pay a ransom to someone (overseas).

 If you see anything similar to these on your computer, your data is already inaccessible.
 And typically all of your data: photos, documents, spreadsheets, email, contacts and so on.

-It's important the first thing to do is terminate the network connection by turning off
+thing to do is terminate the network connection by turning

-or disabling the wireless connection and unplugging the network cable.
+or disabling the wireless connection and unplugging the

 There are of course variations to the ransom viruses, with some coming in from Internet sites, others from email attachments.
 Various articles are indicating these viruses are network aware and can infect data on mapped network drives as well as the local drive.
 So, this is especially disturbing to businesses.
 The virus may add registry keys whereby any attempt to restore a previous version of a data file will cause immediate deletion of all shadow copies so you cannot use the Windows file restore option.